PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 04:29:38
+Last updated: 2024-04-07 04:30:54
-Random Quote: She really had a fat but: her fat butt! - Barney Stinson
+Random Quote: The Universe is Random.
+Not Inevitable.
+It's simple Chaos. - Walter White